 - Announced: August 2018

-Other than slight differences here and there, the Nikon Z7 is the same as the Nikon Z6 – just with a different sensor.
+Other than slight differences here and there, the Nikon Z7 is the same as the Nikon Z6, just with a 45 megapixel sensor rather than 24 MP.
+They even have the same camera body and button layout.
 You can check our Z6 vs Z7 comparison to see how similar they really are.

 My recommendation – and I say this as a Nikon Z7 owner – is to get the Z6.
 The extra megapixels are overkill for most photographers, and even a drawback for some (taking up twice the hard drive space).